Women in the French Revolution

+The French Revolution also sparked the modern feminist movement as women's rights resonated globally.
+It inspired movements like New Zealand's suffrage bill and helped shape the foundation of modern feminism, challenging traditional gender roles and advocating for universal equality.

-Traditional roles
+Traditional roles of Pre-Revolutionary Women

-Women had no political rights in pre-Revolutionary France; they could not vote or hold any political office.
+Women in pre-Revolutionary France could not vote or hold any political office.
 They were considered "passive" citizens, forced to rely on men to determine what was best for them in the government.
 It was the men who defined these categories, and women were forced to accept male domination in the political sphere.

 Single and married women had the same lack of rights.
 They did have rights in civil and criminal courts, which allowed their testimonies to be heard.
 In some instances, women were allowed to be part of contractual relationships however, they were not allowed to be part of notarized acts such as wills.
 For most women, all of their rights were under their father's authority until marriage, then the authority would be passed down to the husband.
-Married women had no rights over herself nor any property.
-Only in the instance of her husband's death would women be allowed ownership over property.
-Laws and traditions confined women to work strenuous, labor- intensive jobs, which gave earnings that were significantly lower than men's income, and did not allow rights to improve their status or become masters at their trade.
+Married women had no rights over themselves nor any property.
+Only in the instance of her husband's death women would be allowed ownership over property.
+Laws and traditions confined women to work strenuous, labor-intensive jobs, which gave earnings that were significantly lower than men's income, and did not allow rights to improve their status or become masters at their trade.
 Women had some political rights, including women in religious orders, noblewomen and some women of the Third Estate including widows.
 Their involvement in political matters pertained to being allowed to send representatives to participate in primary assemblies.